The Misha Mahowald Prize Awards

 Prize 2016

-The inaugural 2016 prize was won by the IBM TrueNorth Project, led by Dharmendra S. Modha.
+The inaugural 2016 prize was awarded to the IBM TrueNorth Project, led by Dharmendra S. Modha.
 The prize was presented in a ceremony at IBM Research – Almaden on 11 August 2016.